Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 About a year.

-So they think in a year, after twenty years of devoted service to the U.S. government, you leave the government service, the uh Treasury Department as a law enforcement job, and you're gonna go rob banks.
+Okay, so they think in a year, after 20 years of devoted service to the U.S. government, you leave the government service, the Treasury Department, as their law enforcement job, and you're going to go rob banks.

 Well, as part of that finding out process, I have to have a criminal background check done, which I applied for two months ago.